rogelj/terminal-finder-button/README.md

-# Launch a Terminal shell from macOS Finder
+# Launch a Jupyter server from macOS Finder

-A macOS app for running a Terminal instance directly from the Finder's current folder.
+A macOS app for starting up a Jupyter server directly from the Finder's current folder.

 **Important:** It is meant to be installed as a Finder toolbar button.

 ## Installation and usage

-1. Download and unzip the [latest release of the app](https://github.com/rogelj/terminal-finder-button/releases/tag/1.0).
+1. Download and unzip the [latest release of the app]().
 2. Press the command (⌘) key and drag app to the Finder toolbar